-Government statistics indicate that our country’s opioid epidemic continues to worsen (see Issue 1).1,2 Yet, available treatments for patients remain underutilized.3 To help address our opioid crisis, clinicians must ensure that patients seeking help for opioid dependence have access to all appropriate therapies for the treatment of opioid dependence.
+Government statistics indicate that our country’s opioid epidemic continues to worsen (see Issue 1).1,2 Yet, available treatments for patients remain underutilized.3 To help address the opioid crisis, clinicians play an important role in helping to ensure patients have access to all appropriate therapies for the treatment of opioid dependence.

 This newsletter will briefly review available treatment options for patients with opioid dependence, with a focus on an antagonist medication.
 Then it will explore treatment barriers, particularly those associated with the use of medication-assisted treatment (MAT), and how some might be addressed.

-It is important to note that “substance dependence” as defined in the Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition, Text Revision) partially served as the basis for the U.S. Food and Drug Administration’s approval of most available MATs.4-10 The fifth edition of the manual updated the diagnostic criteria for opioid disorders.
-The category “substance dependence” was replaced with an overarching category of “substance use disorders,” with the specific substance defining each specific disorder (e.g., opioid use disorder).11 The former term is used in this newsletter to be consistent with the approved indication for numerous MAT options.
+It is important to note that “substance dependence” as defined in the Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition, Text Revision) served as the basis for the U.S. Food and Drug Administration’s approval of most available MATs.4-10 The fifth edition of the manual updated the diagnostic criteria for opioid disorders.
+The category “substance dependence” was replaced with an overarching category of “substance use disorders,” with the specific substance defining each specific disorder (e.g., opioid use disorder).11 "Opioid dependence" is used in this newsletter to be consistent with the approved indication for numerous MAT options.

-The goal of medically managed withdrawal (MMW), or detoxification, is to safely manage the acute physical symptoms of withdrawal that are associated with stopping opioid use.12 According to the National Institute on Drug Abuse (NIDA), MMW can be the first step in the treatment of opioid addiction but does not typically produce the changes necessary for recovery.12 MMW may occur in a variety of different treatment settings.13
+According to the National Institute on Drug Abuse (NIDA), opioid detoxification can be the first step in the treatment of opioid addiction but does not typically produce the changes necessary for recovery.12 Opioid detoxification may occur in a variety of different treatment settings.13

-MMW (with or without medication) does not address the psychological, social, and behavioral problems associated with dependence.12,14 Only 15% of people who are admitted to an MMW program through an emergency department and then discharged go on to receive additional treatment.13 Few opioid-dependent individuals can remain abstinent without additional help immediately after MMW, and psychosocial interventions alone may not be enough to prevent relapse to opioid dependence.14,15 We encourage you to read Issue 5 in this newsletter series if you are interested in learning more about opioid detoxification.
+Opioid detoxification (with or without medication) does not address the psychological, social, and behavioral problems associated with dependence.12,14 Only 15% of people who are admitted to a detoxification program through an emergency department and then discharged go on to receive additional treatment.13 Few opioid-dependent individuals can remain abstinent without additional help immediately after opioid detoxification, and psychosocial interventions alone may not be enough to prevent relapse to opioid dependence.14,15 We encourage you to read Issue 5 in this newsletter series if you are interested in learning more about opioid detoxification.

 Psychosocial interventions such as counseling or behavioral therapy are an important part of any opioid-dependence treatment plan, including MAT approaches.6-8,10,16 According to NIDA, behavioral approaches help engage people in opioid-dependence treatment, provide incentives for them to remain abstinent, help modify their attitudes and behaviors related to opioid use, and help increase their life skills to handle stressful circumstances and environmental cues that may trigger intense craving for opioids and prompt another cycle of compulsive abuse.12